5 Best Ultralight Backpacks of 2023 (Complete Buyer’s Guide)

 One of the ways that manufacturers reduce weight on packs is by getting rid of pockets and clips.
 If you want to add back some of these things, don’t worry.
 Hyperlite Mountain Gear and Gossamer Gear make all kinds of accessories you can clip onto your pack.
 Just don’t go wild because they were originally removed to save weight.

-Gossamer gear backpack flap
+Gossamer Gear backpack flap

 While Gossamer Gear makes packs for minimalists, they offer lots of accessories to customize them.